-These rules are being rescinded in their entirety and will be replaced with new rules.
-The rules that will replace these rules impact applicants and licensees.
+The proposed rules impact applicants and licensees.
 A cost reduction that could apply is that the application fee could be reduced if the applicant is applying for numerous licenses.
-(The regulatory assessment will not be reduced however.)
+(The regulatory assessment will not be reduced however).

-31. Estimate the primary and direct benefits and any secondary or indirect benefits of the proposed rules.
-Please provide both quantitative and qualitative information, as well as your assumptions.
+- 31. Estimate the primary and direct benefits and any secondary or indirect benefits of the proposed rules.
+Please provide both quantitative and qualitative information, as well as your assumptions. - a) Establish qualifications and restrictions for persons participating in or involved with operating marihuana facilities.
+This is important in order to protect the integrity of the marihuana industry. - b) Establish minimum levels of insurance that licenses must maintain.
+By carrying insurance, licensees are protected against the cost of compensation claims made by consumers, arising due to defective marihuana products causing harm to consumers. - 32.
+Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.

-This rule set is being rescinded in its entirety in favor of the ten new topical rule sets being promulgated.
-Currently, there are different requirements for medical and adult-use marihuana licensees.
-The goal is to create greater consistency in the licensing process for marihuana businesses and to create cohesion between license issuance for medical and adult-use marihuana businesses.

-32. Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.

-This rule set is being rescinded in its entirety in favor of the ten new topical rule sets being promulgated.
-The licensing and regulatory framework that will be created with new rules will establish a commercial supply and distribution mechanism for marihuana.
+The licensing and regulatory framework that is created will establish a commercial supply and distribution mechanism for marihuana.
 The license categories create new businesses in the industry that otherwise were not licensed or regulated - and will impact business growth and job creation specifically for those interacting with the licensed marihuana business.